EugenMayer/docker-image-resource/README.md

   that's going to be built, this allows picking a different tag like `latest` or the previous version.
 This will cause the resource to fail if it is set to a tag that does not exist yet.

+* `cache_repository`: *Optional.* If your cache image is not in the same registry as the one to build, set it here.
+   Defaults to the registry of the image you build

 * `load_base`: *Optional.* A path to a directory containing an image to `docker load` before running `docker build`.
 The directory must have `image`,